bartosz-maj/imdb_review_classifier/README.md

 # imdb_review_classifier
 Feature extraction of IMDB reviews and a Pytorch binary classifier.
+The feature extraction notebook combines word2vec and tf-idf feature extraction.
+SVD is applied to the tf-idf sparse matrix to reduce dimensionality.
+The classifier is a simple network with one hidden layer which consists of 500 nodes.
+The feature extraction was carried out with limited resources, meaning limiting the data size was a priority.